JimSeker/saveData/README.md

 **Content Provider Examples:**

-`ContentProDemo` shows how to create a simple context provider and how to access it.
+`ContentProDemo` (java) shows how to create a simple context provider and how to access it.
 Also has an example of accessing the contacts provider.

+`ContentProDemo_kt` (kotlin) shows how to create a simple context provider and how to access it.
+Also has an example of accessing the contacts provider.

-`ContentProSQliteDBDemo` shows how to create a content provider using a SQLite database.   displays in a listview, recyclerview and a spinner.
+`ContentProSQliteDBDemo` (java)  shows how to create a content provider using a SQLite database.   displays in a listview, recyclerview and a spinner.

+`ContentProSQliteDBDemo_kt` (kotlin) shows how to create a content provider using a SQLite database.   displays in a listview, recyclerview and a spinner.

-`ContentProviderRemoteDemo` connects to a "remote" content provider.  either the ContentProSQliteDBDemo or ContentProviderRoomDemo in [Architecture repo](https://github.com/JimSeker/Architecture).
+`ContentProviderRemoteDemo` (java) connects to a "remote" content provider.  either the ContentProSQliteDBDemo or ContentProviderRoomDemo in [Architecture repo](https://github.com/JimSeker/Architecture).
+It then will display the data in recyclerview and can add data via a FAB.

+`ContentProviderRemoteDemo_kt` (kotlin) connects to a "remote" content provider.  either the ContentProSQliteDBDemo or ContentProviderRoomDemo in [Architecture repo](https://github.com/JimSeker/Architecture).
 It then will display the data in recyclerview and can add data via a FAB.

 ---